TheoBrigitte/vim/bundle/youcompleteme/README.md

 directly enter the range on the command line, e.g. `:2,5YcmCompleter Format` to format it from line 2 to line 5.

-Supported in filetypes: `java, javascript, typescript`
+Supported in filetypes: `java, javascript, go, typescript, rust`

 #### The `OrganizeImports` subcommand